-Most candidates appeared to have sufficient knowledge of Arabic grammatical structures to enable them to complete the paper without undue difficulty, but there were some persistent errors including:
+Most candidates appeared to have sufficient knowledge of Arabic grammatical structures to enable them to complete the paper without undue difficulty, but there were of persistent elementary errors including:

-- . صباحن and أصباحاً and أيضًا instead of أيضًا instead of أيضًا and أيضًا - 2 Misuse of the gender, when describing male or female objects or people. - التاء المربوطة and التاء الطويلة Confusing - التاء المربوطة and الهاء Confusing - 5 Not applying the correct agreement between feminine nouns and adjectives - 6 Verbs used in inappropriate person or tense with expressed subject. - 7 Not applying feminine adjective to refer to non-human plural. - 8 Using colloquial spoken dialect. - 9 Not applying the correct possessive pronoun endings. - 10 The predicate of kana not used in the accusative case was the most common grammatical mistake. - 11 Using long and short vowels incorrectly. - 12 Using prepositions incorrectly. - Good handwriting and presentation is very advisable as in few cases Examiners were unable to read answers.
+- 1 Using tanween as a letter and not as tashkeel such as أيضاً instead of أيضار. - 2 Misuse of the gender, when describing male or female objects or people. - .التاء المربوطة and الهاء Or confusing التاء المربوطة and التاء الطويلة - 5 Not applying the correct agreement between nouns and adjectives. - 6 Verbs used in inappropriate person or tense with expressed subject. - 7 Not applying feminine adjective to refer to non-human plural. - 8 Using colloquial spoken dialect. - 9 Not applying the correct possessive pronoun endings. - 10 The predicate of kana not used in the accusative case was the most common grammatical mistake. - 11 Using long and short vowels incorrectly. - 12 Using prepositions incorrectly. - Good handwriting and presentation is very advisable as in few cases examiners were unable to read answers.
 The majority of candidates' handwriting was readable.
-There were few cases though where handwriting created a barrier to understanding candidate's writing.

-It was noted that few candidates wrote completely irrelevant essays.
+There were few cases though where handwriting created a barrier to understanding candidate's writing. - It was noted that few candidates wrote completely irrelevant essays. - Time management did not appear to be a problem as the majority of candidates managed to complete both tasks.

 The performance of the candidates spanned a range of ability.
-On the whole, the majority of work was excellent.
-Most essays were adequately focussed on the topic in question and were well-structured.
-It was noticed that the number of well-structured scripts, and the overall answers are more positive, comparing with previous sessions.
+On the whole, the performances were excellent.
+Most essays were adequately focussed on the topic in question and were well structured, though many were somewhat unimaginative.

 Some candidates were awarded low grades due to their limited command of the Arabic language.
 They showed good comprehension skills but need to improve spelling and grammar.
+Only a handful of candidates showed no understanding of Arabic and their answers was the rubrics copied out.

-In this year's exam, candidates were asked to list eight items that they can eat or drink at a restaurant.
+In this year's exam, candidates were asked to list eight things that can be found in the house.
 The candidates are offered an example and some photos that candidates can use if they wish to.
-This question was marked out of five and Examiners chose the best five answers to award the marks to accordingly.
+This question was marked out of five and examiners chose the best five answers and were awarded the marks accordingly.

-This section was generally well attempted and the majority of the candidates achieved very good marks, as most of them were successful in listing these items.
-Though there were some spelling mistakes but they did not hinder understanding.
-There were also few cases where candidates used colloquial Arabic.
-Candidates must remember that this exam is an assessment of Modern Standard Arabic.
+This section was generally well attempted and the majority of the candidates achieved full marks or near full marks, as most of them were successful in listing these items, though there were some spelling mistakes but they did not hinder understanding.
+There were also few cases where candidates wrote vocabulary that do not refer to things like, بيت، فندق such answers were not awarded any marks.

-Candidates were asked to write an article about favourite means of transport when going on a trip (80-90 words) covering four main points.
+Candidates were asked to write a short letter (80-90 words) to a friend about shopping covering four main points.
 This question was awarded 15 marks, 10 marks for communication and 5 marks for Language.

-The topic was accessible and of an interest to most students.
-In the majority of cases the answers were well presented and the correct usage of tenses were implemented.
-Therefore, most candidates succeeded in communicating most or all of the relevant points without undue difficulty.
-Some candidates didn't appear to have paid sufficient attention to the details of the information requested in the question.
-Few students misunderstood the demand of the question and this resulted in a very low mark as none of the requirements of the question were met.
+The topic was accessible and of an interest to most candidates.
+In the majority of cases, the answers were well presented and the correct usage of tenses were implemented.
+Therefore, most candidates succeeded in communicating most or all of the relevant points without undue difficulty, while few candidates did not appear to have paid sufficient attention to the details of the information requested in the question.
+Very little candidates wrote briefly.
+Few candidates misunderstood the demand of the question; they thought that they are required to write a short letter about shopping only without responding to the bullet points.
+This resulted in a very low mark as none of the requirements of the question were met.